Yeidep Union Bank

 | Lotus Bank | Any participating branch | Use a participating branch to complete the bank-side onboarding step. |

-3. Those who completed Batch A with a confirmed Yeidep bank account are not eligible for Batch B.
+3. If you completed Batch A and already have a confirmed Yeidep bank account, you are not eligible for Batch B.

 Who Should Consider Applying?

-- A Nigerian youth or job seeker looking for a clear path.
+- Are a Nigerian youth or job seeker looking for structured guidance.

-- Someone eager to obtain practical abilities that improve employability.
+- Want practical skills that can improve employability.

-- Able to follow instructions and complete an online process without shortcuts.
+- Can complete the online process as instructed without shortcuts.

-- Willing to wait patiently through the vetting and selection phases.
+- Are able to wait through vetting and selection steps.

-This is not ideal for anyone expecting cash without taking part in training or programme activities.
+It may not be suitable for anyone expecting payments without completing training or required programme activities.

-Have your basic identification ready, and be prepared to check email or your portal account regularly after you submit.
+Prepare your basic identification and plan to check your email and/or portal account regularly after submitting.

 Eligibility and Basic Criteria